Cold keeps China coal prices high, power crunch stokes factory inflation

-BEIJING : China coal prices held near record highs on Thursday as cold weather swept into the country's north and power plants stocked up on the fuel to ease an energy crunch that is fuelling unprecedented factory gate inflation.
+BEIJING: China coal prices held near record highs on Thursday (Oct 14) as cold weather swept into the country's north and power plants stocked up on the fuel to ease an energy crunch that is fuelling unprecedented factory gate inflation.

 Cold winter weather is likely to worsen the situation.